The State now offers parcel maps and tax assessment data for all 55 counties in West Virginia at www.MapWV.gov/parcel

 Below are links to other West Virginia map resources you might be interested in.

 What’s the difference between a tax map and a survey plat?

 Survey Plat: A survey plat is a professional drawing of the property boundaries.
 It will include the direction and distance of each property line and may include other things like the location of right of way easements and structures.
 A professional surveyor is required to be licensed by the state.
 Unlike tax maps, survey plats are considered an authoritative source and can be used for legal and engineering purposes.
 An official survey will have a seal indicating the name and license number of the surveyor who created the plat.

 Deed's are maintained in the County Clerk's office.
 All deeds are public records and deed books can be viewed at the County Clerk's office and online at www.pocahontascountyclerk.com

 My property is mapped incorrectly, what should I do?

 If you have a survey plat and your property is mapped incorrectly, please use the form above to notify us of the problem.
 We will verify if the plat is recorded in the courthouse.
-Surveyor’s do not record their plats in the courthouse, this is the responsibility of the property owner.
-Often times a property owner will not record a survey plat after the surveyor gives them a copy.
-If there is no plat on file in the courthouse, then we can not use it to correct our maps.
-You can record plats with the Pocahontas County Clerk’s Office.
+Surveyors do not record their plats in the courthouse, this is the responsibility of the property owner.
+If there is no plat on public record in the courthouse, then we can not use it to correct our maps.
+You can record plats with the Pocahontas County Clerk's Office.